| overview

 resources to address consumer protection concerns in

-the ISP sector
+the ISP sectorlacking

 an understanding of domestic and international policy

-issues and mechanisms relating to domain name services
+issues and mechanisms relating to domain name services the TIO and industry bodies

 The Telecommunications Industry Ombudsman (TIO)